 Patients are asked not to eat prior to their procedure for a number of reasons, including potential complications that could arise if food is inside the stomach during the administration of anesthesia.
+Why do you have to fast before surgery?
+Because any patient undergoing anesthesia should have an empty stomach to prevent nausea or the risk of food entering the lungs.
+Patients’ safety is the main purpose of creating rules about preoperative fasting.

 Why should I fast before the surgery?

+There are many different types of surgeries; some are done under local anesthesia, others require regional or general anesthesia.
 Normally, a patient is not allowed to eat or drink before the operation that is performed under general anesthesia.
+Why do you need to fast before surgery depends on the anesthesia type and the patient’s condition.

 Under general anesthesia, the normal throat reflexes and the gastrointestinal tract movements are temporarily stopped.